kubernetes/website/content/en/docs/concepts/configuration/manage-compute-resources-container.md

 ## Resource types

 *CPU* and *memory* are each a *resource type*.
 A resource type has a base unit.
-CPU is specified in units of cores, and memory is specified in units of bytes.
+CPU represents compute processing and is specified in units of [Kubernetes CPUs](#meaning-of-cpu).
+Memory is specified in units of bytes.
 If you're using Kubernetes v1.14 or newer, you can specify _huge page_ resources.
 Huge pages are a Linux-specific feature where the node kernel allocates blocks of memory that are much larger than the default page size.